 Let’s face it, people all across the world are eating worse and moving less than ever.
 The pressure to work, earn and be the best has led to many neglecting the very fundamentals of the healthy life they aspire for.

 A healthy diet and an adequate amount of exercise used to be an inherent part of daily life until relatively recently.
 Innovations in food production/processing and the transition from more physical to more intellectual labor has led to a sedentary lifestyle and a poor diet.

 Fortunately, just as much as human innovation has led to a decline in the quality of lifestyles, we also developed ways to package healthy living in a convenient on-demand way.

-Enter the personal trainer.
+Enter the personal fitness trainer.
 Your go-to expert in getting you off your corporate/academic butt and slapping that cheeseburger off your plate!
 If you are looking to embark on a journey as a personal trainer yourself, I’m here to guide you, but there are a few things you need to consider.

 If you are not yet a personal trainer, make sure to take the quiz to see which certification is right for you.
 The menu at the top of this page will answer any question related to personal training that you have.
 If you have any questions, don’t hesitate to leave me a comment here (I’ll respond within 24 hours).
 Also, visit the home page for the most recent and popular articles.

 The first consideration when entering the PT space is to have an applied passion for health and fitness.
 You must be an example of the lifestyle you wish to promote.